Ideas for rainy days

 Similarly a Real Staithes foreshore experience will go ahead regardless of the weather.
 Their advice?
 Wear suitable clothing so you enjoy being out in the rain, it can be really invigorating!

-9. Explore the moors from the inside
+9. Explore the North York Moors from the inside

 10. Drip, drip, splash, splash